soz-live/soz-live.github.io/videos/videos.md

 ## Users

 - [Part 1](/videos/users/part-1.html) - an example of a Boolean Feature Solid.

+{% include note.html content="More that needs to be done here!" %}

 ## Coders

-No Coder videos yet...
+{% include note.html content="More that needs to be done here too!" %}